 Why convolution in time = multiplication in frequency

 The handwave: convolution is “sliding integrate the product.”
 The Fourier transform decomposes a signal into complex exponentials, which are eigenfunctions of LTI systems.
 Each eigenfunction passes through the system multiplied by the constant .
-Summing eigenfunctions and applying the system means scaling each one separately — which is pointwise multiplication of the eigenfunction weights, i.e. pointwise multiplication of the spectra.
+Summing eigenfunctions and applying the system means scaling each one separately, which is pointwise multiplication of the eigenfunction weights, i.e. pointwise multiplication of the spectra.

-This is the geometric reason.
+That’s the geometric reason.
 The algebraic proof is a change of variable in the double integral defining .